-Students participate in a weekly seminar at the McCain Institute for International Leadership under the supervision of Senior Director of ASU’s McCain Institute for International Leadership, former U.S. Ambassador Michael Polt.
-Students constitute a U.S. Embassy Country Team in a specific nation and manage a reality- based diplomatic agenda.
-They are assigned the actual roles of Embassy team members, and together with their "Ambassador," practice how U.S. foreign policy is developed and executed in the field.
-Students immerse themselves in a highly creative and intense experience of setting the factual baseline for effective foreign policy decision-making.
-Through research, design, and class discussion, participants create a data set relevant to foreign policy implementation with Decision Theater visualization as a high impact tool.
+Students participate in a weekly seminar at The McCain Institute and research solutions to real-world foreign policy issues.
+Under the supervision of Senior Director Ambassador Michael C. Polt, and working directly with a retired Ambassador as an adjunct faculty member, students are immersed in a highly creative and intense exercise of learning the process of foreign policy decisionmaking.
+Students are constituted as a U.S. Embassy staff to a specific country and manage a reality- based diplomatic agenda.
+They are assigned the actual roles of embassy team members, and together with Ambassador Polt practice how foreign policy is developed and executed in the field.
+Through research, design and class discussion, participants create a data set relevant to foreign policy implementation, visualized using The McCain Institute’s Decision Theater.

-Selected students participating in the McCain Institute Policy Design Studio intern four days a week at an organization of their interest.
-Students have interned at federal departments, law firms, lobbying firms, advocacy groups, media outlets, and non-profit organizations.
-Participants also visit government agencies, historical sites, and attend networking events.
-This is a unique opportunity for students in any major to gain valuable skills and hands-on foreign affairs, teamwork, and leadership experience.
+In addition to one day of intense course-work, students participating in the Policy Design Studio intern four days a week at an organization in Washington.
+Previous students have interned at federal government departments, law firms, lobbying firms, advocacy groups, media outlets and non-profit organizations.
+Participants also visit government agencies, historical sites and attend networking events.
+This is a unique opportunity for students in any major to gain valuable skills and hands-on foreign affairs, teamwork and leadership experience.